 Effective January 1, 2018, the Company adopted the FASB-issued converged standard on revenue recognition (ASC 606), using the full retrospective method.
 All financial results and comparisons to financial results in 2017 have been restated.
-This accounting change increases revenue, lowers earnings, and has no impact on cash flow.
-Upon adoption, bad debt expense within the LCD segment is being classified as a reduction in revenue rather than as a selling, general and administrative expense.
-Within the CDD segment, the standard impacts the accounting for changes in the scope of work, investigator fees, measures of progress and sales commissions.
+This accounting change increased revenue, lowered earnings, and had no impact on cash flow.
+Bad debt expense within the LCD segment is now classified as a reduction in revenue rather than as a selling, general and administrative expense.
+Within the CDD segment, the standard impacted the accounting for changes in the scope of work, investigator fees, measures of progress and sales commissions.
+See Note 1 (Basis of Financial Statement Presentation) to the Company's unaudited condensed consolidated financial statements.

 On May 24, 2018, the Company and UnitedHealthcare announced the renewal of their long-term strategic partnership.
 The Company will continue to serve as UnitedHealthcare's exclusive national laboratory provider until January 1, 2019.
 Thereafter, the Company will continue participating as a national provider of laboratory services to all 48 million UnitedHealthcare plan participants as the two organizations focus on ways to create more personalized care recommendations and a simpler consumer experience.
 On May 25, 2018, the Company and Aetna announced the extension and expansion of their existing agreement, making the Company a preferred national laboratory for substantially all of Aetna's members beginning January 1, 2019.
-The expanded agreement will provide more than 20 million eligible members with in-network access to the Company's full range of laboratory services.
+The expanded agreement will provide more than 20 million eligible members with innetwork access to the Company's full range of laboratory services.
 The Company was already an in-network laboratory for several million members of Aetna and Aetna-affiliated health plans in certain markets across the U.S.

-On July 16, 2018, the Company reported that it had detected suspicious activity on its information technology network, which was subsequently determined to be a new variant of ransomware impacting certain LCD information technology systems.
+On July 16, 2018, the Company reported that it had detected suspicious activity on its information technology network and was taking steps to respond to and contain the activity.
+The activity was subsequently determined to be a new variant of ransomware affecting certain LCD information technology systems.
 CDD systems were not directly affected by the ransomware.
 As part of its response, the Company promptly took certain systems offline to contain and remove the ransomware from its systems.
 The incident temporarily affected test processing and customer access to test results, and also affected certain other information technology systems involved in conducting Company-wide operations.
-Operations have now returned to normal.
-As part of its in-depth and ongoing investigation into this incident, the Company has engaged outside security experts and is working with authorities, including law enforcement.
-The investigation has found no evidence of theft or misuse of patient or client data.
-The Company will incur expenditures related to addressing this attack, including any related remediation efforts, and financial results may be negatively impacted by the costs associated with the incident and the temporary disruption to normal operations.
+Operations were returned to normal within a few days of the incident.
+As part of its in-depth investigation into this incident, the Company engaged outside security experts and worked with authorities, including law enforcement.
+The investigation determined that the ransomware did not and could not transfer patient or client data outside of Company systems and that there was no theft or misuse of patient or client data.
+The Company has incurred total expenditures related to addressing this attack of \$12.6 in consulting fees and employee overtime during the recovery period following the attack in addition to lost revenue of \$9.8.